germanfrelo/setting-up-frontend-web-dev-project/README.md

 #### 5.2.
 Integrate Prettier with ESLint

-Objective: to run Prettier as an ESLint rule (to lint and format the files by using only one command instead of two) and report Prettier formatting errors as ESLint errors.
+Objective: to run Prettier as an ESLint rule (to lint and format using only one command instead of two) so that Prettier formatting errors are reported as ESLint errors.

 **Step 1:**